 In addition to his duties as tennis coach at Mount Holyoke, Santiago also teaches all levels of raquet sports, including tennis, badminton and squash.
 He is also heavily involved with Mount Holyoke's Posse Scholars Program, and serves as the Posse 3 mentor, which graduated in 2016.

 ITA Northeast Region Coach of the Year

 |Title:||Assistant Tennis Coach|

-Cestero joined the tennis staff as the assistant coach in 1997.
-In addition to his work with the tennis team, he has served as the assistant for the Lyons squash team since 2012.
+Eric Cestero joined the tennis staff as the assistant coach in 1997.
+In addition to his work with the tennis team, he also served as the assistant for the Lyons squash team.